fl-sean03/MolSAIC/src/cli/commands/README.md

 # CLI Commands

-This directory contains implementations of CLI commands for the MolTools package.
-Each command is implemented as a separate module, inheriting from the `BaseCommand` class in `moltools.cli.base`.
+This directory contains implementations of CLI commands for the MolSAIC package.
+Each command is implemented as a separate module, inheriting from the `BaseCommand` class in `molsaic.cli.base`.

 ## Command Structure